Fruit And Vegetables In Season In January In The UK

 • Wild Mushrooms

-What Are You Eating?
+What Are You Eating This Month?

 What are you eating this month?
 My partner makes a mean vegetarian and vegan-friendly curry with potatoes.
 It’s my very favourite.
-I also cook Brussels sprouts gratin that’s a firm favourite in our house.
-Basically, all the hale and hearty food to see us through this cold and wintery month.
+I also like to cook this Brussels sprout gratin.
+Although I’m the only Brussels sprouts fan in my house, no one objects when I put this on the table!
+Basically, we’re into all the hale and hearty food to see us through this cold and wintry month.

 Feel free to share your favourite January recipes or dishes in the comments for some seasonal inspiration!

-Now, don’t mind me, I’m off to massage my kale!
-Just before I go though, here’s a look at what’s in season in February in case you want to plan ahead.
+And here’s a look at what’s in season in February in case you want to plan ahead.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.